-Design is a method of problem solving.
-It is a state of mind.
-It is an approach to a problem.
+Design is a method of problem solving and of creation.
+It is a state of mind and a discipline focused on the interaction between a person - a 'user' and the man-made environment, taking into account aesthetic, functional, contextual, cultural and societal considerations.
+As a formalised discipline, design is a modern construct.
 Design is so many things, executed in many different ways, but the objective is always the same to solve a problem or respond to an opportunity.

 I help organisations develop a customer centric culture and service design capability through trainings, design thinking workshops, team building activities, developing tailored service design toolkit and design projects.
 Collaboration is at the heart of design thinking.

 Design Thinking focuses on ‘learning by doing’ therefore it is crucial for all participants to be involved in all aspects of a workshop or a training – more interactions, drawings, discussions, than power point presentation slides.